sanger-archive/aker-flimsy/README.md

 Usage:

-    send_catalogue.py [-h] [--host HOST] [--port PORT] [--vhost VHOST] [--catalogue CATALOGUE]
+    ./send_catalogue.py   # use all defaults
+    ./send_catalgoue.py --host HOST --port PORT --vhost VHOST --catalogue CATALOGUE

-Defaults are set to work with most local RabbitMQ instances, but can be overwritten using the arguments if needed.
-The file 'catalogue.JSON' included in this directory will be sent by default, but that too can be overwritten.
+Defaults are set to work with most local RabbitMQ instances, but can be overridden using the arguments if needed.
+The file 'catalogue.JSON' included in this directory will be sent by default, but that too can be overridden.